awto/mixfix-clj/README.md

 Provides mixfix syntax for clojure language.

-It simply allows writing clojure forms like this:
+It simply allows writing clojure expressions like this:

 ```clojure